miracolight/iflash/ToDoApplication/README.md

  * [x] Support for priority for items
  * [x] Persist the todo app in SQLite instead of using a text file
- * [x] Use a DialogFragment instead of new Activity to support editing items
+ * [x] Use a DialogFragment instead of new Activity to support editing items (the default priority is 3, and the default due day is three days after the todo creation date.)
 ![Video Walkthrough](SimpleTodo.gif)

 GIF created with [LiceCap](http://www.cockos.com/licecap/).